ponylang/readme-version-updater-action/README.md

           API_CREDENTIALS: ${{ secrets.GITHUB_TOKEN }}
 ```

 Note, you do not need to create `GITHUB_TOKEN`.
 It is already provided by GitHub.
-You merely need to make it available to the action-readme-version-updater action.
+You merely need to make it available to the readme-version-updater-action action.